Home

 "What impressed me was the construction of the spas."

-"So, even if we deliver a Haven spa to the house next door to the Phoenix dealer, it is a Haven Spa built to our design specifications, exactly and that dealer cannot have it."
+"So, even if we delivered a Haven spa to the house next door to the *Phoenix dealer at that time, it is a Haven Spa built to our design specifications, exactly and that dealer could not have it."

 I gave him a list of things I needed to build a spa to my specifications and he said he could do it.
 I asked him about private label on our spas for several reasons.
-I did not want to step on his dealer's territory, and I did not want anyone else to have our spas.
+I did not want to step on his dealer's territory, and I did not want anyone else to have our spas, since it was my designs.
 It took a lot of work to get them the way I want, and I am not going to give that away.
-So, even if we deliver a Haven spa to the house next door to the Phoenix dealer, it is a Haven Spa built to our design specifications, exactly and that dealer cannot have it.
+So, even if we delivered a Haven spa to the house next door to the Phoenix dealer at that time, it is a Haven Spa built to our design specifications, exactly and that dealer cannot have it.
 The function of the jets, the cooling system and the heating system is different.
 The air controls and turbo air are different.
 The drawings for the plumbing layout is different.
 The cabinet construction is different.
 The control box is the highest grade there is.
 It is a Haven Spa!

 Right now, today, you cannot find a better made spa nor a better designed spa.
 You can sit any spa side by side in a "Spa Challenge" and the other spa will loose the test.
 I guarantee it.

-To me the spa industry is about 25 years behind the times in the basic designs.
-Basically that makes Haven Spas 25 years ahead of them.
+To me the spa industry is about 35 years behind the times in the basic designs.
+Basically that makes Haven Spas 35 years ahead of them.
 We only want Haven Spas to go out that are as perfect as possible.
-Right now the wait for a Haven is nearly 5 months if you order in April, but that is for a reason.
-There is a back log at the facotory and each Haven Spa is a special order item, custom made.
+Right now the wait for a Haven is nearly 6 months in the USA, if you order in April, but that is for a reason.
+There is a back log at the factory and each Haven Spa is a special order item, custom made.
+And it takes some time to ship from Rotterdam port.

 An old time salesman once told me: "If you want fresh oats, we have that.
 If you want used oats that have already been through the horse, go to the other stores."